 In the course of its business activities, FICO collects, processes, stores, and discloses personally identifiable information (“personal data” or “personal information”) about individuals who register to use one of FICO’s websites or become a FICO customer.
 FICO also processes personal data in its capacity as a service provider for other companies.
-FICO is committed to fairly and accurately processing and protecting personal data.
-This Policy describes FICO’s data privacy practices.
+This Policy does not apply to information that is deidentified, anonymous, or in aggregate format

 Collecting personal data at this website is necessary for performance of the services and functionalities offered on this website.
 In addition, FICO uses personal data to (i) register consumers with the website, (ii) provide consumers with requested information or services, and (iii) analyze and research improvements to the website, and its solutions.
 If a consumer declines to provide the requested personal data, FICO may not be able to process inquiries, provide access to certain functionality, or fulfill requests.
-When a consumer uses FICO websites or services, FICO does not permit third parties to collect personal data about those online activities over time and across different websites beyond what is necessary for the third parties to perform business activities on behalf of FICO.
+When a consumer uses a FICO website to get products or services, FICO does not permit another party to collect personal data from the FICO website about those online activities beyond what is necessary for that party to perform business activities on behalf of FICO.

 Note: Websites that are owned, operated and hosted by FICO may contains links to other websites.
 FICO is not responsible for the privacy practices or the content of the other websites.